bevy-procedural/modelling/README.md

 -   **Fan** Extremely fast, but only works for convex polygons.
 And even then, results are usually numerically unstable.
 Runs in O(n) time.
     Fan
 -   **EarClipping** Simple but slow textbook-algorithm for reference.
 Runs in O(n^2) time.
-When the input provokes numerical instabilities, e.g., a very large cirlce, the algorithm switches to recovery mode running in up to O(n^3) time.
+When the input provokes numerical instabilities, e.g., a very large circle, the algorithm switches to recovery mode running in up to O(n^3) time.
 -   **Sweep** Very fast sweep-line algorithm that might produces triangulations with unnecessarily long edges.
 Works for arbitrary polygons (yes, they don't have to be simple).
 Runs in O(n log n) time.
 See [CMSC 754](https://www.cs.umd.edu/class/spring2020/cmsc754/Lects/lect05-triangulate.pdf).
 -   **Delaunay** Slow, but large flat surfaces might render faster.
 Currently uses [Spade](https://github.com/Stoeoef/spade).
 Runs in O(n log n) time.
 -   **EdgeFlip** Same output as Delaunay, but without external dependencies and using a very slow edge-flipping algorithm.
 Runs in O(n^3) time.